 Some carpet fibers, such as polypropylene fibers, are inherently stain-resistant and may not need chemical treatment (Davis 2016).
-Wool fibers are naturally hydrophobic and can resist water-based stains, but not oil-based stains or soil (Johnson and Russell 2009).

-Fibers made of polyethylene terephthalate (PET), also known as polyester, are naturally stain resistant.
+Wool fibers are inherently hydrophobic and can resist water-based stains, but not oil-based stains or soil (Johnson and Russell 2009).
+Fibers made of polyethylene terephthalate (PET), also known as polyester, are inherently stain resistant (Teli 2018).
 A comparative study found that recycled PET carpet fibers performed better in appearance retention tests compared to recycled and new nylon carpet fibers (Watson and Warnock 2003).

-Polytrimethylene terephthalate (PTT) fibers have superior stain resistance compared to nylon, and are similarly durable, resilient, and soft (Bhattad et al. 2013).
-In the early 2000's, DuPont's Bio-Based Materials business unit developed Sorona[®], a family of PTT polymers.
-According to the manufacturer, Sorona[®] "fiber is highly resistant to most stains without the need for surface treatment with additives or coatings" (Kurian 2005).
+Polytrimethylene terephthalate (PTT) fibers have superior stain resistance compared to nylon and are similarly durable, resilient, and soft (Bhattad et al. 2013).
+In the early 2000s, DuPont's Bio-Based Materials business unit developed Sorona, a family of PTT polymers.
+According to the manufacturer, Sorona® "fiber is highly resistant to most stains without the need for surface treatment with additives or coatings" (Kurian 2005).

-8 OTHER REGULATORY PROGRAMS
+10 OTHER REGULATORY PROGRAMS